-If you’re in Shaun’s position and are concerned that you’re depressed, don’t hesitate to contact Thriveworks in Lubbock, TX to get matched with a provider who can fit your needs.
-Even though depression can be difficult to cope with, teaming up with a mental health professional can help you find relief.
+If you’re in a similar position and are concerned that you’re depressed, don’t hesitate to contact Thriveworks Counseling & Psychiatry Lubbock, TX, where depression counseling can help you find relief.

 Do I Have Depression?
 What Does It Feel Like?